Manny Villar 2010 presidential campaign: Campaign

 From 2008 to 2009, Villar was the top choice in surveys on preferred presidential bets.
 However, due to the death of former president Cory Aquino, the surveys started to favor her son Senator Noynoy Aquino.
 At first, they had a tight race, with the popularity of Manny Villar's jingle Naging Mahirap (or Nakaligo ka na ba sa Dagat ng Basura) prompting the creation of internet and Facebook memes about it online.
-He also used the slogan of Tapusin ang Kahirapan (Tagalog for "End the poverty").
+He also used the slogan "Tapusin ang Kahirapan" (Tagalog for "End poverty").

 Controversies

 "Villaroyo"

-In the start of campaign for 2010, rumors speculated that Villar is a 'secret candidate' of President Arroyo, as Arroyo have -53 trust rating, thus Defense Secretary Gilbert Tedoro, the presidential nominee of then-merged Lakas Kampi have low ratings in survey, thus earning a 'Villaroyo' title, with combining the surname of Villar and Arroyo.
-Villar denied the accusation and his rating plummeted with now Joseph Estrada placed second, surpassing him.
+In the start of the campaign for 2010, rumors speculated that Villar was a 'secret candidate' of President Arroyo, as Arroyo had a negative trust rating of -53.
+Thus, Defense Secretary Gilbert Tedoro, the presidential nominee of the then-merged Lakas Kampi party also had low ratings in the surveys which earned him the 'Villaroyo' title (a combination of the surnames Villar and Arroyo).
+Villar denied the accusation and his rating eventually plummeted with former president Joseph Estrada surpassing him at second place.

-C5 road issue
+C-5 road project issue

-Also, the reopening of issue of C-5 project also affected his survey ratings, with Satur Ocampo, one of the members of his senate said that he should face senate hearings about the issue.
+The reopening of the C-5 road project issue also affected Villar's survey ratings as Satur Ocampo, one of the members of his senate slate, said that he should face senate hearings about the issue.

 Controversy over dominant-minority status

 In the 2010 general election, the Nacionalista and the Nationalist People's Coalition (NPC) formed an alliance after it was approved by the Commission on Elections (COMELEC) on April 12, 2010.
-Villar choose Senator Loren Legarda who is a member of the NPC as running mate.
+Villar chose Senator Loren Legarda, who is a member of the NPC, as his running mate.
 It became the dominant minority party after a resolution passed by the COMELEC.
-On April 21, 2010, it was blocked by the Supreme Court after a suit filed by the rival Liberal Party.
-On May 6, 2010, the Supreme Court nullified the merger and therefore giving the Liberal Party to be the dominant minority party.
-It was based on a resolution by the COMELEC giving political parties to be accredited by August 17, 2009.
+The coalition was made to help the Nacionalista Party boost the presidential campaign of Senator Villar and have a chance once again to be designated dominant-minority party status by the COMELEC which would have given them the rights to poll watchers during the canvassing of votes.

-The coalition was made to help the Nacionalista Party to help boost the presidential campaign of Senator Villar and have a chance to be the dominant minority party by the COMELEC which give the rights to poll watchers during the canvassing of votes.
-However, it is being challenged by the Liberal Party calls the said alliance a bogus alliance and they are seeking the same party status by the COMELEC.
-Several local races are also being challenged from both parties, therefore causing confusion in those races.
+The alliance, however, was challenged by the Liberal Party, which was also seeking the same party status from the COMELEC, as they called the said alliance a "bogus alliance."
+On April 21, 2010, the alliance was blocked by the Supreme Court after a suit filed by the rival Liberal Party.
+On May 6, 2010, the Supreme Court nullified the merger therefore giving the dominant minority party status to the Liberal Party.
+The Supreme Court decision was also based on a COMELEC resolution requiring political parties to be accredited by August 17, 2009.
+Several local races were also being challenged from both parties, therefore causing confusion in those races.

 Result

-Villar eventually lost to another senator Noynoy Aquino while Legarda lost to Makati mayor Jejomar Binay.
-Villar said that even he lost, his mission to defeat poverty will not end.
+Villar eventually lost to fellow senator Noynoy Aquino while Legarda lost to Makati mayor Jejomar Binay.
+Villar said in his concession speech that even if he lost, his mission to defeat poverty will not end.